Meet the The Roossinck Family

 Dietrich Orchards was started by Al Dietrich's great-great grandfather Joseph Dietrich five generations ago and the family business has remained intact ever since.
 However, Al, his brother Joe and his cousins Mike and Jim, have split the business into two operations.
 Al and his brother run Ridgeview Orchards and his cousins run Leo Dietrich and Sons.
 The two operations still operate through Dietrich Orchards, the packing, storing and shipping portion of the business.

-The Umlor Family
+Meet Michigan Apple Growers - The Umlor Family

 Roger's grandfather, Walter Umlor, bought the land in 1930 and started the farm with 80 acres, which has always been heavy in fruit production.
 Today, there is one main farm in Conklin, as well as two satellite farms in the Hart and Shelby area, consisting of about 600 total acres and over 340 acres of apples.
-Roger, along with his father Bob, uncle Ray, brother Mark and cousin Steve run the farm together.
+Roger, along with his father Bob, uncle Ray, brother Mark and cousin Steve run Umlor Orchards farm together.

-Joe Klein and Joe Klein Jr.
+Joe Klein, Joe Klein Jr.

-Joe Klein and Joe Jr. are a father-son team who own and operate two farms in Sparta, along with a satellite farm in Hoover.
+Joe Klein and Joe Klein Jr. are a father-son team who own and operate two farms in Sparta, along with a satellite farm in Hoover.
 Joe is the second generation to own Royal J Klein Farms, which was founded in 1940 by Joe's father and uncle.

 The Wittenbach Family

-The family farm was started in 1900 by Ed's grandfather, Fredrick Wittenbach.
+The Wittenbach family farm was started in 1900 by Ed's grandfather, Fredrick Wittenbach.
 It began as a dairy farm, with a small apple orchard.
 After receiving his horticulture degree from Michigan State University, Ed returned to the farm and took over the family business.
 He decided to get out of cattle and focus on apples.
 Ed's vision paid off.
 His orchard has blossomed to 225 acres and continues to be a profitable family-run business.